onoderis/bgc-script/readme.md

 ### How to use it
 1. Download [autohotkey](https://www.autohotkey.com) (the script is tested on version 1.1.33.08)
 2. Download this repository
-3. Run the .ahk script with administrator rights
+3. Run `better-genshin-controls.ahk` script with administrator rights
 4. Run the game in fullscreen mode or in borderless window mode (with "-popupwindow" option)

 ### Features